 In what are becoming known as ‘Skip Generation’ Holidays, grandparents are taking grandchildren on holiday abroad and around the UK during the school holidays or even October half term.

-Are you one of the 20% from Saga’s readership who say they have taken their grandchildren on holiday, or one of the 11% who are considering it (according to the International Travel and Health Insurance Journal)?
+Are you one of the 20% from Saga’s readership who say they have taken their grandchildren on holiday, or one of the 11% who is considering it (according to the International Travel and Health Insurance Journal)?
 Either way, skip generation holidays are a growing trend as our concepts of family and travel continue to evolve.

 Here we have suggested some helpful ideas and locations for you to make memories with your young family during the school holidays.